Kemak people: Kemak people of Atsabe

 The Portuguese were first regarded as another people with their own ruler.
 After the resistance to them had failed, the Kemak people accepted the leaders of the Portuguese as part of their higher hierarchy that provided them with a larger army, holy men, the Catholic priests and with a larger Lulic (ritual practitioner).
 The flag of the Portuguese and even its flagpole were viewed as sacred objects.
 The colonial rulers, confirmed as administrators of Portugal, were again legitimized by handing over of the flag.

 The acceptance of Kemak people for the established Catholicism was closely related to their understanding of the personified holiness.
 This imported concept of holiness is seen as a stronger expansion of the local's existing traditional Luli.
 The Catholic priests were given land to build chapels and were allowed to do mission work.
 But the success of conversion was not much because of the friendless but rather so that one's own spiritual powers can be increased.

 Nai Resi's son, Dom Cipriano Gonçalves (Dom Siprianu) became the ruler of Atsabe in 1912 until 1943.
 During the Japanese occupation of Timor, he and the population of Atsabe made passive resistance.
 Therefore, Siprianu along with six of his relatives were taken hostage by the Japanese and later executed.

-Since the Portuguese education system was reserved for the ruling class, they was also able to secure the leading positions in the colonial administration.
+Since the Portuguese education system was reserved for the ruling class, they were also able to secure the leading positions in the colonial administration.
 The same was true later during the Indonesian occupation, the boundaries of collaboration and apparent cooperation for the protection of its own people were obvious.
 The East Timorese resistance also found partial support here.

 The son of Siprianu and the last ruler of Atsabe, Dom Guilherme Maria Gonçalves became a co-founder of the pro-Indonesian party, Timorese Popular Democratic Association (APODETI) in 1974, which called for the support of East Timor to Indonesia.
 During the Indonesian occupation, Dom Guilherme was the Governor of Indonesian Timor Timur from 1978 to 1982.
 Later, he distanced himself from Indonesia and went into Portuguese exile.
 After the East Timorese people had spoken in a 1999 referendum for an independence from Indonesia, pro-Indonesian militias attacked family members and allies of the former koronel bote (meaning "rulers").
 The reason was due to the suspect that the former ruler supported the independence movement.